Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: AMP for Quantitative Group Testing

 \section{AMP for Quantitative Group Testing}

 Recall that Quantitative Group Testing (QGT) is a special case of the pooled data problem with $L=2$, where items are either defective or non-defective.
-As mentioned in Section \ref{subsec:pooled_setup}, in QGT the signal is often represent by a vector $ \beta \in \{0,1\}^p$, where $1$ corresponds to a `defective' item and $0$ corresponds to a non-defective item.
-Using a vector instead of a $p \times 2$ matrix to represent the QGT signal has two major benefits: (i) It allows us to present guarantees for the false positive rate (FPR) and false negative rate (FNR) in a simpler way, and (ii) It provides a simpler and more efficient AMP algorithm where matrix operations can be omitted.
+As mentioned in Section \ref{subsec:pooled_setup}, in QGT the signal is often represented by a vector $ \beta \in \{0,1\}^p$, where $1$ corresponds to a `defective' item and $0$ corresponds to a non-defective item.
+Using a vector instead of a $p \times 2$ matrix to represent the QGT signal has two major benefits: (i) It allows us to present guarantees for the false positive rate (FPR) and false negative rate (FNR) in a simpler way, and (ii) It provides a simpler and more efficient AMP algorithm.

 We use $\beta$ (instead of $B$) for the signal vector to avoid confusion between the pooled data problem and QGT.
 The design matrix is the same as that for pooled data, i.e., $X_{ij}\sim_{\iid}\text{Bernoulli}(\alpha)$ where $\alpha\in(0,1)$.
 The vector of test outcomes $Y \in \reals^n$ is given by